Brown Geriatric Evaluation Clinic

 Opened in 1998, the Drs.
 Charlotte & David Brown Geriatric Evaluation Clinic is a comprehensive evaluation and management program that provides specialized services for older adults and their families, as well as other professionals.

 Our outpatient program addresses common, but often complex medical issues in older adults – especially memory loss and dementia.
-Our expert team provides patients and families with individualized need assessments, baseline evaluations and ongoing management to help optimize everyone's quality of life.
+Our expert team provides patients and families with individualized needs assessments, baseline evaluations and ongoing management to help optimize everyone's quality of life.

 What is a Geriatric Assessment?

 The purpose of a geriatric evaluation is to review an older adult's cognitive, psychological, social, medical and functional status.
 Our assessments are conducted by a neuropsychologist, board-certified geriatrician, or an advanced practice nurse who specializes in geriatrics.

 The goal of an evaluation is to help the patient and their family to make appropriate short- and long-term healthcare decisions.
 Professional recommendations by our team of experts can assist in maximizing safety, functions of daily living, and quality of life.
 Ultimately, these recommendations may enable individuals to remain safely at home for as long as possible.